BARBARA HEPWORTH: woman artist quotes on sculpture (Oval) art and life by the famous female sculptor in modern English abstract art; + biography facts

 - ‘Circle’ was published at last.
 Mondrian has made his studio opposite so very beautiful, and his company was always inspiring, as it had been in Paris when we used to visit him.
 After a while he really seemed to our domestic scene.
 His studio and Ben’s (the sculptor Ben Nicholson; Barbara was his wife then, fh) were most austere, but my studio was a jumble of children, rocks, sculptures, trees, importunate flowers and washing.

-- I am not scientifically minded; but the forces between the ever-changing position of the sun and moon, and the effects upon sea and tide, and cloud and wind, which change the depths of shadow on forms have governed my life for al long time.
+– I am not scientifically minded; but the forces between the ever-changing position of the sun and moon, and the effects upon sea and tide, and cloud and wind, which change the depths of shadow on forms have governed my life for a long time.

 I began to get more and more turntables and to try to assess my own changing movements in relation to the sun.